ekrem-albayrak/samples-dotnetcore/README.md

 # Samples (C# / .Net Core)

-Provides samples for using the Bridge API with .Net Core & C#.
+Provides samples for using the FORCAM FORCE Bridge API with .Net Core & C#.

 ### Usage / Requirements

-##### Access to a FORCAM Force Bridge API System
+###### Access to a FORCAM FORCE Bridge API System

 Please add your URL, user and password to your Bridge API instance to the variables below (contained by all samples).

 ```csharp

 urlForTokenGeneration = ""; // YOUR URL (e.g. https://virtualfactory.force.eco:24443/ffwebservices/)